MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 ### What type of mentorship are we referring to?

-We are referring to the type of mentorship where an experienced software developer takes an inexperienced software developer (graduate) under their wing in order to teach them the skills necessary to become a professional software developer.
+We are referring to the type of mentorship where an experienced software developer takes an inexperienced software developer (graduate) under their wing in order to teach them the skills necessary to become a professional.
 In effect, the mentor is akin to the tour guide that takes a person through a foreign city showing them the best of what the city has to offer and bypassing the uninteresting and unsafe parts.

 ### Identifying mentors in your organization

+We believe there are two main areas to keep in mind when trying to identify good mentors in your organization, the mentor and the team the mentor is in.

+#### Attributes of the mentor

 * Who would you like to clone?
 * Who is always willing to help other people out?
 * Who has their own good skills and disciplines?

 Mentors should be people you want more of, they should be the best of the best.

+#### Attributes of the mentors team

+* What is the current size of the mentors team, we don't want teams to be too big
+* Is the mentors team in a good position to support the mentor

 ### Identifying which graduates to take on